Intake and Environmental Committee

 Submit the formal application

-• via the environmental desk (permit application)
+• through the Environmental Permit Portal (permit application)

 • by submitting a written request to amend the environmental plan

-Then we will start the formal procedure.
+After that, we will begin the formal procedure.

-Please contact us if you have any questions.
+Please contact us if you have any questions

 Good to know